duggavamshidhar/online-text-tools/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Request a Tool or Report an Issue

+We're always looking to improve and expand our text tools.
+If you have a suggestion for a new tool or have found an issue with an existing one:

+- **Request a Tool**: If you have an idea for a new text tool that would be useful, [create a new issue](https://github.com/duggavamshidhar/online-text-tools/issues/new) with the tag " enhancement" and describe the tool you'd like to see.

+- **Report an Issue**: If you've found a bug or have a problem with an existing tool, [create a new issue](https://github.com/duggavamshidhar/online-text-tools/issues/new) with the tag "bug" and provide details about the issue.

 ## Repository